NavpreetDevpuri/DNAc/README.md

 # DNAc
 DNAc is a programming language for DNAs.
+It is the beginning of new era.